Big Bust or High Hopes? Holborn Assets on the global economy

-Posted on: 07-06-2016 in Finance
+Posted on: 7th June 2016 in

 The first five months of 2016 have been exemplified by large stock fluctuations, variable GDP and a shift in the global market structure.
 The world’s fastest-growing economy has slowed, oil prices have taken a shock, and global debt crises have remained problematic.

 ) and to 3.5% in 2017.
 This could have serious effects on the British economy, which relies heavily on free trade and investment.
 A looming Brexit may introduce new variables to the mix.

 However, in spite of the melange of ‘red’ statistics over the last few months, several important institutions

 So, is there hope for global markets?